telefonicaid/fiware-cosmos/doc/manuals/installation_and_administration_manual/batch/haas_engine_sahara.md

 * Using [Fuel](http://docs.mirantis.com/openstack/fuel/fuel-6.0/virtualbox.html), the Mirantis installer.
 * Using [RDO Manager](http://www.rdoproject.org/Quickstart), from RDO, the community of people using and deploying OpenStack on Red Hat Enterprise Linux/Fedora/CentOS/Scientific Linux.

-If using any of the above methods, Sahara's installation [wiki](http://docs.openstack.org/developer/sahara/icehouse/userdoc/installation.guide.html) will tell you how to add the Sahara pluggin.
+If using any of the above methods, Sahara's installation [wiki](http://docs.openstack.org/developer/sahara/icehouse/userdoc/installation.guide.html) will tell you how to add the Sahara plugin.
 In the case of Fuel, Sahara is enabled during the installation, but in the case of RDO Manager, Sahara must be installed after installing Openstack.

 Nevertheless, the **preferred method for installing both Openstack and Sahara is [Devstack](http://docs.openstack.org/developer/devstack/)**.
 Typically, Openstack is installed in an infrastructure comprising [several nodes](http://docs.openstack.org/developer/devstack/guides/multinode-lab.html); but you can test it on a [single machine](http://docs.openstack.org/developer/devstack/guides/single-machine.html)).

-Independently of the ammount of infrastructure used, Sahara can be installed at the same time than the other services by simply adding this line to the `local.conf` file:
+Independently of the amount of infrastructure used, Sahara can be installed at the same time than the other services by simply adding this line to the `local.conf` file:

     enable_service sahara